Songs About Girls

-Songs About Girls is the third studio album by American singer will.i.am, known from his work with The Black Eyed Peas.
+Songs About Girls is the third studio album by American musician will.i.am, known from his work with The Black Eyed Peas.
 The original title of the album was Keep the Beeper.
 The album was released on September 19, 2007.
 The first single released from the album was a club track titled "I Got It from My Mama" which debuted on the Billboard Hot 100 at #93 on August 17, 2007. will.i.am enlisted guest appearances from Cheryl and Snoop Dogg.
 The album was recorded by Pardraic Kerin and will.i.am, and mixed by Dylan Dresdow.

 Background

 The album has been described by will.i.am as semi-autobiographical conceptual album "where all the songs could tell a story of falling in love, falling out of love, trying to get back in love, destructing love and destroying love and then starting a new situation.
 That journey is what makes this unique."
 The album is partially based on a seven-year relationship that will.i.am experienced and the infidelities and the break-up of that relationship.
 According to will.i.am's video on MySpace TV, he considers Songs About Girls to be his debut album, with his first two being production compilations.